 6. Personal Savings

-This can be the last thing you want to use a savings account for, but it’s worth the investment to pay for addiction treatment.
+This can be the last thing you want to use a savings account for, but it’s worth the investment to pay for an addiction treatment program.

 8. Raise Money